githubtraining/security-strategy-essentials/course-details.md

 - Remove a commit exposing sensitive data in a pull request
 - Keep sensitive files out of your repository by leveraging the use of a `.gitignore` file
 - Remove historical commits exposing sensitive data deep in your repository

-This course has a dedicated message board on the [GitHub Community Forum]({{ communityBoard }}).
-Create a post to start a conversation, discuss this course with GitHub Trainers and participants, or troubleshoot any issues you encounter.